rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 ## THESIS RELATED NOTES/CHANGES/ADDITIONS/THINGS TO TALK ABOUT:

+**To write in Thesis**:
+* 3 types of anamolies (point, collective, contextual).
+Yours is collective.
+Call them topics coz yours is that
+* talk about your pipeline, snippets of scripts, graphically represent clusters,..
+* UML dg like seqeunce, activity dg shows collection of tweets...
+* testing related bs

 **NOTES = CONFIG.PY ka topic was not giving anything interesting.** SO I started with seearch params like:
 "brexit and economy
 brexit ADN politics